 Bone marrow collection

-After the procedure and once the anaesthetic wears off, you may feel somewhat stiff and sore in the lower back region for a few days.
+After the procedure, and once the anaesthetic wears off, you may feel somewhat stiff and sore in the lower back region for a few days.
 Pain medication such as paracetamol (eg Panadol) is usually sufficient to relieve the discomfort.
 There may be some colourful bruising at the back of the hips in the week after the donation.
-Donors have also reported feeling tired and having some difficulty walking.
 Most donors recover well and are back in their normal routine within several days.
-However some individuals may take two to three weeks before they feel completely recovered.
-Donors may receive a transfusion of their own previously donated blood to assist with iron replacement.
-Serious complications are rare but could include anaesthesia reactions, infection, transfusion reactions, or injury at the needle insertion sites.
+Some individuals may take two to three weeks before they feel completely recovered.
+Donors may also receive a transfusion of their own previously donated blood to assist with iron replacement.

 On discharge from hospital we recommend that you have a companion drive you home or take a taxi.
 If you are from the country you may be asked to stay in the vicinity overnight.